Kallen Media’s First WordCamp

 WordCamp Sessions – Day 2 Morning

-Day 2 of WordCamp Phoenix 2020 was structured a bit differently for me.
-I wanted to explore more of the presenters than I had the previous day.
-While I enjoyed all my presentations, I thought that there were some time slots with multiple exciting topics.
+Today I wanted to explore more of the presenters than I had the previous day.
+I thought that there were some time slots with multiple exciting topics but i still enjoyed all my presentations.
 My morning began with Marco Berrocal digging into WordPress hooks and how they are an essential part of WordPress web development.
 Next, I went to Kimberly Lipari, who spoke about Valet, a managed WordPress service.
 Her presentation was fascinating because I resonated with her story.
 She started as a marketer and slowly dove deeper into development, which is how I got my start as well.

-My morning came to an end with a group presentation on how to get involved with the WordPress community.
-The presenters talked about how WordPress was built open-source from a community.
+The morning ended with a group presentation on how to get involved with the WordPress community.
+The presenters talked about how WordPress was built open-source from a group.
 Because of that community, it made connecting with like-minded individuals much more straightforward.
 There were events around the US, particularly WordSesh and MeetUp events.
 These were both free gatherings where people could go and talk with other members of the WordPress Community.
 The diversity excited me to try and research some of the groups in my area after the event concluded.

 WordCamp Sessions – Day 2 Afternoon